karlbenedict/karlbenedict.github.io/CV/CV.md

 9/11-3/14, University of New Mexico, College of University Libraries and Learning Sciences: *Research Assistant Professor*

-4/08-3/14, University of New Mexico, Geography Department: *Research Assistant Professor*
+4/08-Present, University of New Mexico, Geography Department: *Affiliated Faculty*

 2/01-6/08, University of New Mexico, Earth Data Analysis Center: *Senior Research Scientist, Research Scientist, IT Manager*